ProPupok/Bilingual-speech-recognition/reports/week4/retrospective.md

 ## Concrete process improvements for the next Sprint

-- Set up a mid-Sprint check to spot delayed tasks early and redistribute the load if needed Make sure everyone realistically estimates their capacity during Sprint planning to avoid shifting work later
+- Set up a mid-Sprint check to spot delayed tasks early and redistribute the load if needed.
+- Make sure everyone realistically estimates their capacity during Sprint planning to avoid shifting work later